Investigating the hyperfine systematic error and relative phase in low spin-polarization alkali FID magnetometers: Fitting Experimental Data

 \section{Fitting Experimental Data}

 To confirm the theory laid out in the previous sections, we measured FID signals at various optical pumping powers from 28 to 465 mW while keeping the probe power fixed at 5 mW.
-The pumping laser frequency was resonant with the D$_1$ transition, while the probe laser frequency was approximately -80 GHz detuned from the D$_2$ transition.
+The pumping laser frequency was resonant with the $D_1$ transition, while the probe laser frequency was approximately $-80$ GHz detuned from the $D_2$ transition.
 A simplified diagram of our experimental setup is shown in Fig. \ref{fig:FIDBackgorund}(b).
-The measurements were conducted in a magnetic field of approximately 20.4$~\mu$T, oriented in the $\hat{x}$-direction.
+The measurements were conducted in a magnetic field of approximately \SI{20.4}{\micro\tesla}, oriented in the $\hat{x}$ direction.
 We measured 100 FID signals at each pumping power for both single-pulse pumping and synchronous-pulse pumping.
-In the single-pulse pumping scheme, we used T$_\text{p}$ = 10 $\mu$s, while the synchronous-pulse pumping scheme used two hundred 30 ns pulses modulated at the average Larmor frequency.
+In the single-pulse pumping scheme, we used $T_\text{p}=\SI{10}{\micro\second}$, while the synchronous-pulse pumping scheme used 200 30-ns pulses modulated at the average Larmor frequency.

-Fig.~\ref{fig:RealData}(a) displays the mean magnetic field extracted from the FID signals across a range of pumping powers using the SP-SFF, SP-DFF, and Sync-SFF methods.
-Fig. \ref{fig:RealData}(b) displays the simulated accuracy with the same parameters as before but at approximately the same magnetic field as the experimental data.
-The extracted magnetic field associated with the SP-SFF method (solid blue line) has the same distinctive pattern observed in the simulated data of Fig. \ref{fig:RealData}(b).
-The simulations revealed that the ‘dip’ in the extracted field at low pumping powers can be attributed to the relative phase between the F~=~1 and F~=~2 Larmor precession signals, while the saturation of the extracted magnetic field at high pumping powers can be attributed to the diminishing amplitude of the F~=~1 signal.
+Figure~\ref{fig:RealData}(a) displays the mean magnetic field extracted from the FID signals across a range of pumping powers using the SP-SFF, SP-DFF, and SY-SFF methods.
+Figure~\ref{fig:RealData}(b) displays the simulated accuracy with the same parameters as before but at approximately the same magnetic field as the experimental data.
+The extracted magnetic field associated with the SP-SFF method (blue solid line) has the same distinctive pattern observed in the simulated data of Fig.~\ref{fig:RealData}(b).
+The simulations revealed that the dip in the extracted field at low pumping powers can be attributed to the relative phase between the $F=1$ and $F=2$ Larmor precession signals, while the saturation of the extracted magnetic field at high pumping powers can be attributed to the diminishing amplitude of the $F=1$ signal.
 Indicated by the blue bar on the right side of Fig. \ref{fig:RealData}(a), the extracted magnetic field using SP-SFF spans approximately 3 nT, aligning closely with our simulation.